 To the east is the coal mining district that once provided fuel for the Birdsall Power Plant and energy for the whole city.
 This included the old mining community of Papeton just east of Nevada and Fillmore and the Pike View mine to the northwest of the plan area.
 Pike View Station also served as key component of the mining district at the point where the railroad met North Nevada Avenue.
-The Atchison, Topeka & Santa Fe railroad itself was an important component of this area and part of the vacated right-of-way is being purchased by the City and will be available for alternative uses for this Master Plan.
+The Santa Fe railroad itself was an important component of this area and the remaining right-ofway is being purchased by the City and will be available for alternative uses for this Master Plan.
 The accessibility of the area by the railroad influenced the industrialization of the North Nevada corridor since the 1960's, following the construction of I-25.